Nicotinic acid: Combined with statins

-Extended release niacin was combined with lovastatin (Advicor), and with simvastatin (Simcor), as prescription drug combinations.
-The combination niacin/lovastatin was approved by the U.S. Food and Drug Administration (FDA) in 2001.
+Extended release nicotinic acid was combined with lovastatin (Advicor), and with simvastatin (Simcor), as prescription drug combinations.
+The combination niacin/lovastatin was approved by the US Food and Drug Administration (FDA) in 2001.
 The combination niacin/simvastatin was approved by the FDA in 2008.
-Subsequently, large outcome trials using these niacin and statin therapies were unable to demonstrate incremental benefit of niacin beyond statin therapy alone.
+Subsequently, large outcome trials using these nicotinic acid and statin therapies were unable to demonstrate incremental benefit of nicotinic acid beyond statin therapy alone.
 The FDA withdrew approval of both drugs in 2016.
 The reason given: "Based on the collective evidence from several large cardiovascular outcome trials, the Agency has concluded that the totality of the scientific evidence no longer supports the conclusion that a drug-induced reduction in triglyceride levels and/or increase in HDL-cholesterol levels in statin-treated patients results in a reduction in the risk of cardiovascular events."
 The drug company discontinued the drugs.

 Contraindications

-Prescription immediate release (Niacor) and extended release (Niaspan) niacin are contraindicated for people with either active or a history of liver disease because both, but especially Niaspan, have been associated with instances of serious, on occasion fatal, liver failure.
-Both products are contraindicated for people with existing peptic ulcer disease, or other bleeding problems because niacin lowers platelet count and interferes with blood clotting.
+Prescription immediate release (Niacor) and extended release (Niaspan) nicotinic acid are contraindicated for people with either active or a history of liver disease because both, but especially Niaspan, have been associated with instances of serious, on occasion fatal, liver failure.
+Both products are contraindicated for people with existing peptic ulcer disease, or other bleeding problems because nicotinic acid lowers platelet count and interferes with blood clotting.
 Both products are also contraindicated for women who are pregnant or expecting to become pregnant because safety during pregnancy has not been evaluated in human trials.
-These products are contraindicated for women who are lactating because it is known that niacin is excreted into human milk, but the amount and potential for adverse effects in the nursing infant are not known.
+These products are contraindicated for women who are lactating because it is known that nicotinic acid is excreted into human milk, but the amount and potential for adverse effects in the nursing infant are not known.
 Women are advised to either not nurse their child or discontinue the drug.
-High-dose niacin has not been tested or approved for use in children under 16 years.
+High-dose nicotinic acid has not been tested or approved for use in children under 16 years.